skaffroddin/skaffroddin/README.md

 ### 🌱 Currently Learning

-- **Laravel 11** - Deepening my expertise in the latest features
+- **Laravel 11** - Mastering the latest features of this PHP framework.
-- **DevOps Practices** - CI/CD, containerization, and automation
+- **DevOps Practices** - Diving into CI/CD, containerization, and automation workflows.
-- **Advanced Cybersecurity** - Exploring ethical hacking and penetration testing
+- **Advanced Cybersecurity** - Exploring deeper into ethical hacking and penetration testing.

 ---